lukewhitehouse/groot/readme.md

 # Groot
-The root of all projects, from the team at [Mixd](http://www.mixd.co.uk).
+The root of all projects.

 Groot is a class-based CSS Grid system derived from the amazing work Nicolas Gallagher produced with [Griddle](https://github.com/necolas/griddle).
-As a company, Mixd used Griddle for many years and whilst we love it, it needed fixing.
-We aim Groot to be that fix.
+I've been using Griddle for many years professionally now and whilst I love the overall package, its not perfect and could do with a upgrade.
+I've started Groot with the intention of being that.

 Groot prides itself on the following: